adam1100/github_access/README.md

 ### `docker-compose up`

 This will start the program on port 3000.
+Head over to the browser and type the following:

+### `localhost:3000`

+The program should be running.

-To access this, run the command
+Alternatively, if it is not running, run the command
 ### `docker-machine ip default`
 to figure out the ip address of the docker machine.
 Then enter the ip followed by :3000 in the browser.
 For me, it was the following: